zarthur/CSCC-Android-Mobile-Applications-Notes/week_03/readme.md

 This will create a new Java class file and an XML layout file as well as update the Android manifest file.
-Our new activity, will prompt the user to confirm that they want a a hint so we'll add a *LinearLayout* containing a *Plain TextView* and a *Button*.
+Our new activity, will prompt the user to confirm that they want a a hint so we'll add a *LinearLayout* containing two *Plain TextView*s and a *Button*.
 As a first step, replace the automatically generated *RelativeLayout* in the layout file with a *LinearLayout*.
 The easiest way to do this is by modifying the XML and changing `RelativeLayout`.
 In *Design* view, be sure the following properties are set on the layout: